Condition numbers for the Moore-Penrose inverse and the least squares problem involving rank-structured matrices: Introduction

-Nevertheless, when dealing with rank deficient matrices, a prominent challenge in analyzing the CNs arises from the fact that even slight changes to the matrix can yield enormous variations in the computed M-P inverse.
+{In \cite{thesis}, authors have presented general parameterized QS representation and Givens-vector (GV) representation for the rectangular $m\times n ~(m\geq n)$ $\{1,1\}$-QS matrices (a special case of QS matrices), which are natural extensions of the square matrix case discussed in \cite{dopico2016structured, martinez2016structured, vandebril2005note}.
+Then, the authors studied the structured MCN for the LS problems when the coefficient matrix is a full column rank $m\times n$ $\{1,1\}$-QS matrices.
+Explicit expressions are derived with respect to both QS and GV representations.
+Additionally, comparison results between obtained structured CNs with respect to both representation and with the upper bounds of the unstructured MCN are presented.
+Numerical experiments in \cite{thesis} showed that the structured MCNs can be much smaller than the unstructured ones.
+However, the above investigations do not address the rank deficient case.
+Furthermore, the MCN and CCN for the M-P inverse of rank deficient rank-structured matrices still need to be explored in the literature.} Nevertheless, when dealing with rank deficient matrices, a prominent challenge in analyzing the CNs arises from the fact that even slight changes to the matrix can yield enormous variations in the computed M-P inverse.
 In light of this, normwise CNs for rank deficient unstructured matrices have been considered in \cite{wei2003condition,wei2007condition}, and for structured matrices in \cite{xu2006condition} under the assumptions: $\mathcal{R}(\D M)\subset \mathcal{R}(M)$ and $\mathcal{R}(\D M^{\top})\subset \mathcal{R}(M^{\top}),$ on the perturbation matrix $\D M$ in $M,$ where $\mathcal{R}(M)$ denotes the range of $M.$ Whereas, in \cite{yimin2005componentwise}, upper bounds are investigated for CCN for unstructured matrices under the above assumptions.

-To the best of our current knowledge, there exists no prior research dedicated to the exploration of MCN and CCN concerning the M-P inverse and the LS problem when dealing with rank deficient rank-structured matrices.
-This study's central aim is to fill this gap by investigating structured MCN and CCN within the context of rank deficient rank-structured matrices.
+This paper's central aim is to study the structured MCN and CCN for the M-P inverse and the LS problem when dealing with rank deficient rank-structured matrices.
 This investigation adheres to the rank-preserving constraint, denoted as $\text{rank}(M+\Delta M)=\text{rank}(M)$, which encompasses a broader class of perturbation matrices than those constrained by $\mathcal{R}(\Delta M)\subset \mathcal{R}(M)$ and $\mathcal{R}(\Delta M^{\top})\subset \mathcal{R}(M^{\top})$.
-This perspective expands the horizons of our study and offers valuable insights into structured CNs for these class of matrices.
+This perspective expands the horizons of our study and offers valuable insights into structured CNs for this class of matrices.